 Our advisors can answer any questions you might have about the Credit for Prior Learning program.
 Please contact Marissa Guenzi or for more detailed information about the program at Edgewood College, please follow this link.

 Completing your college degree will increase your marketability and earning potential in today's highly competitive job market.

-Adult Accelerated Program tuition for the 2017-18 school year is $500 per credit.
+Adult College Completion tuition for the 2017-18 year (beginning Summer 2017) is $500 per credit.
 The total cost of completing your Business/CIS degree will depend on any transfer credits you may have from other institutions.
 Our admissions counselors would be happy to meet with you to create a personalized degree completion plan that would include an estimate of your total cost.
 We can also provide information about potential financial aid and share creative ideas that other students have used to finance their education.

 Don’t think you can do it?
 Edgewood College thinks you can!

 - A minimum age of 22 prior to the start of classes in term of enrollment.
 Waivers for students less than 22 years of age considered on an individual basis.

 - Two years full-time work experience or equivalent.

 - GPA: First time students must have earned a high school diploma with a GPA of 2.5 or a GED score of 278.
 Transfer students must have a minimum 2.0 cumulative grade point average (on a 4.0 scale) in at least 12 academic credits from an accredited college.

 - Personal laptop computer needed with the following configurations: